getodk/central-backend/README.md

 ## Testing

+Jubilant sports both unit and integration tests.
+The unit tests (`/test/unit`) check, in isolation, the more-complex parts of Jubilant's core code, such as the query promise and model systems, the various util functions, and some of the http handlers.
+The integration tests (`/test/api`) focus on verifying the correct behaviour of the API itself and the business logic (ie the `lib/resources/*` code and concrete model/query implementation) which are independently simple but which altogether form a complex system.

-To run unit tests, open the command line, change the working directory to the root directory of the repository, and type `make test`.
-We use [Mocha](https://mochajs.org/) and [Should.js](https://shouldjs.github.io/) for unit testing.
-[CircleCI](https://circleci.com/gh/nafundi/jubilant-garbanzo) is configured to run all unit tests.
+To run all tests (both unit and integration), run `make test` in the project root (where this README is).
+We use [Mocha](https://mochajs.org/) and [Should.js](https://shouldjs.github.io/) as our testing frameworks.
+[CircleCI](https://circleci.com/gh/nafundi/jubilant-garbanzo) is configured to run all tests for verification.

+To run only unit tests, open the command line, run `make test-unit` in the project root.

+To run only API integration tests, open the command line, run `make test-api` instead.

-To examine test coverage, type `make test-coverage`.
+To examine test coverage (runs both test suites), type `make test-coverage`.
 We use [Istanbul](https://istanbul.js.org/).

 For linting, type `make lint`.
 We use [ESLint](https://eslint.org/) with [rules](.eslintrc.json) based on the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript).